CambellX/Cisco-Writeups/README.md

 Writeups from Cisco labs I did in highschool whilst studying for CCNP.
+These writeups were made a year after I got the CCNA, so all the basic stuff is hopefully skipped.
 Topics covered are:
 Pure networking (Routing protocols, network architecture design) Cybersecurity-networking (VPN configuration, firewall configuration)